-We aim to identify children's special educational needs (SEN) as early as possible, so that the child achieves the best possible outcomes.
+We aim to identify children's special educational needs (SEND) as early as possible, so that the child achieves the best possible outcomes.

-A pupil has SEN where their learning difficulty or disability calls for special educational provision.
+A pupil has SEND where their learning difficulty or disability calls for special educational provision.
 That is provision which is different from or additional to that normally available to pupils of the same age.

-Children may have one or more broad areas of special educational need:
+Children may have one or more broad areas of special educational need or disability: